rmoschetti/MyTinyUrlShortener/README.md

 # MyTinyUrlShortener
-A one-file DB-less url shortener written in php
+A one-file DB-less cookie-free url shortener written in php

 I was tired to always loog for another third party url shortener, so I have written my own in PHP.
 It consists in just one file (mtus.php) with create a auxiliary data file.
 The two possible urls are the following: